-SLIDE 231 LOVELL.
-James REF ID: A62878 Congress' cipher expert who managed to decipher nearly all, if not all, of British code messages intercepted by the Americans."
+LOVEIL, James SLIDE 231 REF ID: A62878 Congress' cipher expert who managed to decipher nearly all, if not all, of British code messages intercepted by the Americans."

 Philada.
 Sep.
+21,1780

+Sir:

-21,1780 Sir: You once sent some papers to Congress which no one about you could decypher.
-Should such be the case with some you have lately forwarded I presume that the result necessary to let it be known here what my success has been in the attempt.
-For it appears to me that the of my pains, herewith sent, will be useful to you.
-I took the papers out of Congress, and I do not think it
+You once sent some papers to Congress which no one about you could decypher.
+Should such be the case with some you have lately forwarded I presume that the result of my pains, herewith sent, will be useful to you.
+I took the papers out of Congress, and I do not think it necessary to let it be known here what my success has bben in the attempt.
+For it appears to me that the (OVER)

-(OVER)